Bert Sutton

 Herbert Carey Tregurtha 'Bert' Sutton (15 April 1901 – 17 August 1981) was an Australian rules footballer who played with South Melbourne and Hawthorn in the Victorian Football League (VFL) during the 1920s.

-Early life
+Family

-The son of Thomas Henry Baldock Sutton (1865–1934) and Alice Melita Sutton, nee Tregurtha (1869–1950), Herbert Carey Tregurtha Sutton was born at Williamstown on 15 April 1901.
+The son of Thomas Henry Baldock Sutton (1865–1934) and Alice Melita Sutton, née Tregurtha (1869–1950), Herbert Carey Tregurtha Sutton was born at Williamstown on 15 April 1901.

+Sutton married Mary Christina Evans (1900–1979) on 29 June 1929 at Wesley Church in Melbourne.
+They subsequently moved to Adelaide, where they had a son, Evan Carey Sutton (1932-2006), and then moved to Sydney where they settled in the suburb of Concord.

 Football

 Sutton, who came to South Melbourne from Williamstown, was used mostly as a flanker.

 He left South Melbourne in 1924 to captain-coach St Patrick's in the Ovens & Murray Football League to the premiership.

 In 1925 he moved on to captain-coach North Launceston for a season and also steered them to a premiership.

-After another stint at South Melbourne, Sutton crossed to Hawthorn in 1928 as captain-coach but the club failed to win a game all year and he was not retained for the 1929 season.
+After another stint at South Melbourne (1926 to 1927), Sutton crossed to Hawthorn in 1928 as captain-coach.
+The club failed to win a game all year, and he was not retained for the 1929 season.

+Umpire

 Sutton was later an umpire in the Victorian Junior Football League.